Tutorial: Basics – Back in Black: Painting Black Armour

 You can use Underbelly Blue, Frostbite, Arcane Blue, and Morrow White, depending on what tint you want.
 Don’t use Menoth White Highlight, as the creamy white will again emphasize the greenish tint of the Coal Black, leaving you with an undesirable highlight.
 Well, unless you want your blacks highlighted a sickly green (Cryx!).

-For this tutorial, I used Frostbite, and it’s usually my go-to colour for lightening Coal Black.
+For this tutorial, I used Frostbite, and it’s usually my go-to color for lightening Coal Black.

 I used roughly a 5:1 ratio of Coal Black to Frostbite for the second highlight.
 This was applied to the top 50% of the first, Coal Black highlight, and the bottom edge was again blended out with a second brush.

 The next stage (I went for 6 layers of highlight, since I wanted a nice smooth gradation of color, and the areas kept getting 50% smaller with each layer of highlight, you can apply this many layers very quickly.) uses about 4:1 Coal Black to Frostbite, and covers the top 50% of the second highlight.

 You see what’s happening here yet?
 Highlight half the surface of the armour plate, and then highlight half of the previous highlight.
 Rinse, and Repeat.

 Covering only 50% of each previous layer of highlight will ensure that the 50% pure black remains visible.
 Even though the top edge, and uppermost highlights look blue, the eye will still register black.
 Regardless of what tint you use for your black highlights, remain true to the 50-50 Rule.